zeroq/kraut_salad/docs/index.md

 ## Current Status

-At its current development status Kraut Salad does not offer a graphical interface yet.
+At its current development status Kraut Salad does not offer a fully functional graphical interface yet.
 We are working on a webinterface to browse, add, and modify imported data, but it is not in a usable status at this time.
+Checkout the screenshots page to see current experiments with visualization and general look and feel of the webinterface.

 However, we integrated the [Django REST Framework](http://www.django-rest-framework.org) to have an API to interact with the imported data.